-Please join us for a colloquium being given by Patricia Banks, Associate Professor of Sociology at Mount Holyoke College.
+Please join us for a colloquium being given by Patricia Banks, Associate Professor of Sociology at Mount Holyoke College, and 2018-2019 fellow at the Center for Advanced Study in the Behavioral Sciences.

 Diversity Capital: Culture and Racial Signaling in Corporations